farhanhan1/ict2214websec/README.md

 > [!NOTE]
 > Flask Server Installation not needed as our extension is already set to use our public server
 > so as to save users time from having to generate the joblib file themselves,
-> but for documentation purposes and if you want to host your own locally
+> but below is for documentation purposes and if you want to host your own Flask locally
 ### Flask Server (Local)
 1. Download the `flask_server` folder in this repository
 2. Ensure Python3 is already installed in your system